wesleyks/lispish/README.md

 lispy
 =====

-Toy Parser and Interpreter for some Lispy language
+Toy Parser and Interpreter for a Lispy language